 Mercury Insurance is the kind of company that is only looking to help their customers if they threaten to sue the company.
 This is another company that doesn’t want to pay up when it comes to uninsured motorist coverage, and there have been more than a handful of situations where their customers were not going to receive their claims unless they hired an attorney.
 No one should have to hire a lawyer just to get their insurance company to agree to pay a settlement.

-Sometimes an auto insurance company can ruin their reputation by simply not paying their employees or contractors.
+Sometimes an auto insurance company can ruin its reputation by simply not paying its employees or contractors.
 In the case of AutoCricket, it seems that they routinely hire people to handle leads for them and then never actually pay the people who are closing the deals or generating the leads.
-The fact that this company tries to avoid paying the people who are bringing in new customers to their business should say volumes about what they would do if they were actually supposed to payout a claim.
+The fact that this company tries to avoid paying the people who are bringing in new customers to their business should say volumes about what they would do if they were actually supposed to pay out a claim.

 9. Century 21